ananya-bangera/Msft-project/README.md

 - [x] Emotion Detection Model trained on Teachable Machine, TfLite file generated
 - [x] Model Integrated with Flutter using the `tflite` package
 - [x] Timestamp-based records of emotions stored in Firebase Database
-- [ ] Analytics Graphs for uploaded videos
+- [x] Analytics Graphs(Bar Charts and Pie Charts) for uploaded videos

 ## 🔮Future Scope
 - Add a gamified environment for the users